Joe Walker (film editor): Career

 Walker has talked about time being the editor's "greatest superpower".
-His films with McQueen and Villeneuve showcase experiments with cross-cutting and flashback structures.
-McQueen has paid tribute to Walker's ability to find the rhythm of a film.
-"A great film editor is attuned to the silences.
+His films with McQueen and Villeneuve showcase experiments with cross-cutting, flashback structures and time loops.
+McQueen paid tribute to Walker's ability to find the rhythm of a film, saying: "A great film editor is attuned to the silences.
 They can be just as valuable as the words.
 It's all about timing.
 And that's what he has – Joe has time."

 In 2010, Walker cut the documentary-feature Life in a Day for Academy Award-winning director Kevin Macdonald and producer Ridley Scott.
 It was filmed by YouTube users around the world on a single day in July 2010 and is distilled from the 4,500 hours of footage submitted.
 The movie premiered at the Sundance Film Festival in January 2011.

 Walker has edited many British Indie features such as The Escapist (2008) written and directed by Rupert Wyatt; Harry Brown (2009), starring Michael Caine as a modern-day vigilante; and Brighton Rock (2010), a reworking of the Graham Greene classic that set the action against a backdrop of the Mod and Rocker riots of 1964.

 Walker has cut many British TV programs: Jimmy McGovern's The Lakes; Eroica for the BBC; ITV blockbuster Doctor Zhivago starring Sam Neill and Keira Knightley; Sword of Honour for Channel 4, starring Daniel Craig; The Devil's Whore, for director Marc Munden and Tommy Tiernan for director Richard Ayoade.

-Walker was initially trained as a classical composer.
-In 1984, he received his B.A. degree in music at the University of York.
-His music has been played by the Royal Philharmonic Orchestra, live in Trafalgar Square.
+In addition to editing, Walker's music has been played by the Royal Philharmonic Orchestra, live in Trafalgar Square.
 He wrote the score for the BBC/HBO drama Dirty War.
-In January 2019, Joe was awarded an honorary doctorate by the University of York.
+In January 2019, Joe was awarded an honorary doctorate by his alma mater University of York.